fer77/OSSU-CS-Curriculum/learn-prolog-now/prolog-notes.md

 Prolog comes with a built-in predicate that carries out standard unification (that is, unification with the occurs check).
 The predicate is

 `unify_with_occurs_check/2.` So if we posed the query `?-unify_with_occurs_check(father(X),X).` we would get _no_.

+### Programming with unification
+___

+## 2.2 Proof Search

+ Prolog tries to satisfy queries one by one, working through the list in a left to right (->) direction.

+ Points in the search where there are several alternative ways of unifying a goal against the knowledge base are called **choice points**.
+Prolog keeps track of _choice points_ it has encountered, so that if it makes a wrong choice it can retreat to the previous _choice point_ and try something else instead.
+This process is **called backtracking**.